Skip to content

 Hannes Alfvén’s Galactic Circuit

 Hannes Alfvén, who won the Nobel Price in physics in 1970, proposed in his time an electric model of galaxies.
-According to this model, there should be an electric current drawn in at the plane of galaxies, and pushed out through the poles at their central axis.
+According to this model, plasma currents are drawn in at the plane of galaxies, and subsequently pushed out through their poles.
+Much of the current goes back down to the plane, where it reenters the galaxy, thereby forming what Alfvén called a galactic circuit.

 Recent confirmation

-While this was viewed as rather speculative back in his days, recent mappings of magnetic fields in and around our galaxy proves him right.
-The magnetic structures observed are indicative of a large current moving precisely as predicted by Alfvén.
+This was viewed as rather speculative back in his days.
+But recent mappings of magnetic fields in and around our galaxy indicate that he was right.
+A large current appears to be moving through our galaxy precisely as modeled by Alfvén.

-This means that every galaxy in the universe forms an electric node with Alfvén’s characteristics.
+This suggests that every galaxy in the universe forms an electric node with Alfvén’s characteristics.

 Pearls on a string

 From other observations, we know that galaxies tend to line up like pearls on a string.
-This indicates that they are connected, presumably by a plasma current that drives the entire system.
+This indicates that they are connected, presumably by plasma currents that drive the entire system.

-But every node must necessarily leak some energy into space, so we are again faced with the need to conjure up an energy supply.
-My theory is that every star is a contributor to the galactic current, so it is the stars in the galaxies that supply the energy to compensate for leakage.
+But every node must necessarily leak some energy into space.
+So, we must once again conjure up an energy supply.
+The most likely being that every star is a contributor to the galactic current.
+It is the stars in galaxies that supply the energy to compensate for leakage.

 File:800 nasa structure renderin2.jpg